alawnchen/blog/_posts/2015-07-25-stuff-to-help-project-succed.md

 tags : [project management, agility, continous delivery]
 ---

 Of course there is no recipe to make a project successful.
-But I believe continuous delivery is a great key to success and should be considered on the very early stages of a project.
+But I believe continuous delivery is a great key to success and should be considered at a project early stage.

 ### Continuous delivery